kgar/GMS2-Dialogue-and-Windows-System/README.md

 ✅ typewriter textbox effect with adjustable speed
 ✅ press space during typewriting (after, say, 2 characters have appeared, to automatically show all text)
 ✅ basic paging
-⬜ refactor: move all boolean logic pertaining to text or textboxes to functions in the structs.
-Also consider returning an enum for the recommended action on step handling
+✅ refactor: move paging / skipping logic to the struct
 ⬜ user selection from list of options
 ⬜ user input options as separate textbox, and pressing confirm on the option doesn't dismiss the underlying window (thinking about using a stack or something...)
 ⬜ accounts for word length and won't start writing on a line where it can't finish the word